Bucket hat: Fashion accessory

 In the 1960s, the bucket hat was adapted as a ladies' fashion item, in common with the pillbox, bakerboy, and cloche styles, suiting the fashion for more bouffant hair.
 Milliners such as Lilly Daché created designs in felt or other stiffer fabrics to capture the "mod" look.
 The older tweed Irish walking hat remained popular among professional men until the 1970s, and was notably worn by Sean Connery's character in Indiana Jones and the Last Crusade.

 The hat became popular with rappers in the 1980s and remained part of street fashion into the 1990s.
-More recently, it has re-emerged as a fashion catwalk item after being sported by celebrities such as Rihanna.
+In the 2010's, it has re-emerged as a fashion catwalk item after being sported by celebrities such as Rihanna.
+Since then, luxury bucket hats have been produced by brands such as Gucci, Loewe, and Prada.
+The bucket-hat has also been associated with the hip-hop scene.
+The trend was set-off by LL Cool J and Run-DMC, and since then many musical sensations have used it.

-The bucket hat came to prominence during the 2022 FIFA World Cup in November 2022, particularly following the Group B match between the United States and Wales when it emerged that female (though not male) Wales fans and Football Association of Wales staff (including former Wales women's football captain Laura McAllister) had the items, which had been specially produced by the FAW to celebrate Wales return to the tournament after 64 years, confiscated by FIFA-Qatari officials outside the stadium ahead of the game.
-Former Wales players Danny Gabbidon and Ashley Williams had also worn "Spirit of 58" bucket hats on television when Wales qualified for the tournament in June 2022.